Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Main Evaluation: Do our attacks work against commercial LLMs?

-First, we report in Table~\ref{tab:per-paper_full} (in the Appendix~\ref{app:extra}) the aggregated results of our attacks by aggregating all reviewing prompts. \texttt{Ignore} prompts are always successful, whereas also the two \texttt{Exploit}-class prompts have stable results and consistently higher than the baseline; a t-test comparing \texttt{Exploit-1} and \texttt{Exploit-2} with the baseline confirms that our attack yields statistically-significantly superior results (\smamath{p<.05}).
+We examine the results at a paper-by-paper level.
+First, we report in Table~\ref{tab:per-paper_full} the aggregated results of our attacks across all reviewing prompts. \texttt{Ignore} prompts are always successful; the two \texttt{Exploit}-class prompts have stable results and consistently higher than the baseline; a t-test comparing \texttt{Exploit-1} and \texttt{Exploit-2} with the baseline confirms that our attack yields statistically-significantly superior results (\smamath{p<.05}).

 However, there are some differences across papers for the \texttt{Detect}-class prompts.
 For instance, the paper \#17 almost never worked for \texttt{Detect-2} (ASR=0.03), whereas paper \#5 has a substantially higher effectiveness (ASR=0.8).
 Inspecting the contents of these papers can explain why \texttt{Detect-2} does not seem to be very effective across our sample: specifically, paper \#17 is not a theoretical paper and hence it makes sense that the LLM may not fulfill the request of our adversarial prompt; in contrast, paper \#5 has a strong theoretical imprint and mentioning the ``Collins theorem'' (despite being clearly irrelevant for this paper) is a more plausible request.
 In practice, one can leverage our intuition by crafting a specific variant of \texttt{Detect-2} that aligns with their paper's content.
 This suggests that the adversarial prompts can be enhanced via domain knowledge and contextual information.